 The TPS40200 is a flexible nonsynchronous controller with a built-in 200-mA driver for P-channel FETs.
 The circuit operates with inputs up to 52 V, with a power-saving feature that turns off driver current once the external FET has been fully turned on.
-This feature extends the flexibility of the device, allowing it to operate with an input voltage up to 52 V, without dissipating excessive power.
-The circuit operates with voltage-mode feedback and has feed-forward input-voltage compensation that responds instantly to input-voltage change.
-The integral 700-mV reference is trimmed to 2%, providing the means to accurately control low voltages.
-The TPS40200 is available in an 8-pin SOIC, and supports many of the features of more complex controllers.
-Clock frequency, soft start, and overcurrent limit each are easily programmed by a single, external component.
-The part has undervoltage lockout, and can be easily synchronized to other controllers or a system clock to satisfy sequencing and/or noise-reduction requirements.
+This feature extends the flexibility of the device, allowing it to operate with an input voltage up to 52 V without dissipating excessive power.
+The circuit operates with voltage-mode feedback and has input-voltage compensation feed-forward that responds instantly to input voltage change.
+The integral 700-mV reference is trimmed to providing the means to accurately control low voltages.
+The TPS40200 is available in an 8-pin SOIC and supports many of the features of more complex controllers.
+Clock frequency, soft start, and overcurrent limit are each easily programmed by a external component.
+The part undervoltage lockout (UVLO) and can be easily synchronized to other controllers or a system clock to satisfy sequencing and/or noise-reduction requirements.